PierreBarboza/PierreBarboza/README.md

 ### Hi there, I'm Pedro!
-I work with data engineering and i am the most curious person you can meet, i love learning about technology and programming.
-I live reading and trying to learn new things.
+I'm a data engineer and i am the most curious person you can meet, i love learning about technology and programming.
+I love reading and trying to learn new things.

 - 👨‍💻 I’m currently working on data engineer
 - 📚 I’m currently learning python, pyspark and java